GovReady/govready-q/dev_env/README.md

 2. Start
     - `python run.py dev`         : This will run + reuse previously built artifacts (database, files, etc)
     - `python run.py dev --clean` : This will run + destroys your existing database and artifacts from previous runs
     - `python run.py dev --amd`   : This will run + build for the m1 chipset.
-Make sure ti change your environment.json to `"test_browser": "firefox"`
+Make sure to change your environment.json to `"test_browser": "firefox"`

 3. Stop